-The study analysed 1 million+ open roles featured on Adzuna in April 2017, and highlights some of the more unusual perks currently being advertised.
+The study analysed 1 million+ open roles featured on Adzuna in the month of April, and highlights some of the more unusual perks currently being advertised.

 Trips abroad, huge cash bonuses, and free lunches cooked on-site by chefs are just a few of the incredible benefits being used by large companies to attract job seekers.
 Recent analysis shows a trend of lower cost, more unusual perks for staff though, and Adzuna’s research reveals some of the most unique solutions UK companies are using to attract top talent, without blowing the expenses budget.

 Doug Monro, co-founder of jobs search engine Adzuna, reveals, ‘Smart employers are proving that you don’t have to spend big on luxurious office perks or team bonding trips to lure top talent.
 There are more cost-effective benefits out there that reflect companies’ cultures and employees really value.’

 With an increasing number of startups, tech companies and organisations across the board keen to attract and retain young, vibrant, hungry employees and create dynamic, socially-driven atmospheres, more employers are offering an out to staff you feel less than their best after a hard night’s ‘brainstorming with the team’.

 Feeding the ducks

 On the gentler side, one company currently hiring praised the surrounding area’s local beauty and suggested candidates take advantage of feeding the ducks during their lunch break.
 There’s no mention of whether or not they’d supply the bread, so candidates could definitely make an impression in the interview by enquiring further!